What is Model UN?

 When is TCMUN?

 Model UN conferences take place at all times of the year throughout the United States and even worldwide!
-Teton County Model UN (TCMUN) 2017 will take place in Jackson, WY at the Jackson Hole High School on November 13-14.
+Teton County Model UN (TCMUN) 2019 will take place in Jackson, WY at the Jackson Hole High School on November 11-12 with a public keynote speech on Sunday, November 10.

 Who can participate in TCMUN?